 Since magnetic hard disks are still the most commonly used variety of drives, we will consider its example to explain how it works.
 Ideally, it is a cylindrical unit that consists of various magnetic plates.
 Each plate is divided into numerous tracks and sectors.
 The plate consists of minute units that are used to store data in a binary form (0 or 1).
-A spindle is located at the middle of the disk that rotates the unit.
+A spindle is located in the middle of the disk that rotates the unit.

-Now, whenever we wish to access or store data, a read/write head is moved to the particular area.
+Now, whenever we wish to access or store data, a read/write head is moved to a particular area.
 The spindle rotates the drive and the head either reads or writes the data on it.

 Ideally, hard disks can be distinguished into different categories on the basis of numerous parameters like these:

 Since Solid State Drives (SSDs) are newer and more advanced, they are considered better than HDDs.
-Not only are they faster, they are also more secure than a magnetic disk.
+Not only are they faster, but they are also more secure than a magnetic disk.
 This is because the data stored in an HDD can't be tampered with using a magnet.
 Also, its speed and overall performance are better than an HDD.

 Before a hard drive fails entirely, it gives us certain signs that we should not ignore.
 Here are some of the major symptoms of hard drive problems that we should take seriously.

 A lot of times, users complain of a peculiar clicking sound made by the hard drive's head.
-It usually happens when there is an inconsistent power supply for the disk or a physical damage on one of the plates.
+It usually happens when there is an inconsistent power supply for the disk or physical damage on one of the plates.

 When users try to access the disk or a partition, they often get the access denied prompt.
 This means that the system can't locate the hard disk or a particular partition in it.
-A loose connection or a corrupt storage can trigger this event.
+A loose connection or corrupt storage can trigger this event.